sashadev-sky/Model-GUI/README.md

 # GUI Components

-- A responsive pair of reusable GUI components made with the Python binding of Tkinter
+- A responsive pair of reusable GUI components made with Tkinter, the Python binding to the Tk GUI toolkit.

 - Allows visual dataset interrogation